 THE PROBLEM

-Ontario is one of only two provinces in Canada without a deposit-return system for non-alcoholic beverage containers, and as a result, it has the worst beverage container recycling rate in the country.
-In 2023, the province began exploring the implementation of a comprehensive deposit-return system in Ontario.
-But it has yet to confirm its plan to deal with this source of plastic waste and pervasive litter.
-In the meantime, an estimated 1.7 billion plastic drink bottles have ended up in landfills, incinerators, and the environment.
+Ontario is one of only two provinces in Canada without a deposit-return system for non-alcoholic beverage containers.
+As a result, it has the worst beverage container recycling rate in the country.
+Every year we wait to do the right thing, an estimated 1.7 billion plastic drink bottles end up in landfills, incinerators, and littered in nature.
+You can’t get good recycling or refill rates for empties by relying on a curbside recycling program like the Blue Box.
+It just doesn’t work the way deposit-return systems work.

 THE SOLUTION

-The Ontario government must expand the deposit-return system beyond just alcoholic beverages.
-It's a proven, common-sense policy solution.
-Polling shows that, regardless of where they live or their political affiliation, Ontarians want a deposit-return system for all beverage containers.
-We need Ontario to act now.
+The Ontario government already supports a very successful deposit-return program for alcoholic beverages.
+It's a proven, common-sense policy solution and it must be applied to all beverages sold in the province.
+Polling consistently shows that, regardless of where they live or their political affiliation, Ontarians want a comprehensive deposit-return program.
+We need the provincial government to act now.
 There is no time to waste.

 WHAT YOU CAN DO

-Send a letter right now to environment minister, Andrea Khanjin, so she gets the message that she must finish the job of introducing a deposit-return system for non-alcoholic beverage containers.
+Send a letter right now to Environment Minister Todd McCarthy so he gets the message: it’s time for Ontario to expand deposit return to include all beverage containers.
 Deposit return is essential to reducing plastic pollution in Ontario.

 Plastic cup on beach cropped